The busiest shopping days for retail and e-commerce businesses are just around the corner.

-They say the early bird catches the worm, and the same is true for social media marketers!
-The earlier you can start promoting your brand's Black Friday deals on social media, the more potential customers are going to hear about them.
+They say the early bird catches the worm; the same is true for social media marketers!
+The earlier you start your Black Friday promo on social media, the more potential customers will hear about them.

-Build anticipation with your campaign by creating countdown posts, sneak peaks and deal reveals for your followers to get excited about.
+Build anticipation with your campaign by creating countdown posts, sneak peeks, and deal reveals for your followers to get excited about.

 2. Build urgency around offers

-This is exactly how makeup brand Glossier advertised their Black Friday sale on Instagram.
+This is precisely how makeup brand Glossier advertised its Black Friday sale on Instagram.

 3. Use hashtags to increase reach

-There are plenty of other reasons why you should use hashtags in your brand's Black Friday social media campaigns, too.
+There are plenty of other reasons you should use hashtags in your brand's Black Friday social media campaigns.
 For example, hashtags can help increase your brand's visibility and attract new followers to your profiles.

 4. Plan your content and schedule it in advance

-Organisation is a huge part of a social media manager's job, especially when promotional campaigns roll around!
+Organisation is a massive part of a social media manager's job, especially when promotional campaigns roll around!